 We feel safer when we think domestic violence happens somewhere else to someone else.
-In reality, domestic violence affects people from all walks of life and is present in every community.
-Anyone can be a victim of domestic violence, regardless of race, age, ethnicity, sexual orientation, or economic status.
+In reality domestic violence affects millions, both women and men, of every race, religion, culture and status.

-Survivors of domestic violence are among the most vulnerable clients served by the legal aid programs in Missouri.
+Survivors of domestic violence are among the most vulnerable clients served by Legal Aid of Western Missouri.
 With Legal Aid's assistance, domestic violence survivors are able to achieve physical safety and financial security.
 With this support, survivors are more likely to leave their abusers and have the personal and financial capacity to establish a life free from abuse.

 DID YOU KNOW?*